awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. In the navigation pane, choose **Maintenance Windows**\.

-1. Choose **Create Maintenance Window**\.
+1. Choose **Create maintenance window**\.

-1. For **Name**, enter a descriptive name to help you identify this Maintenance Window as a test Maintenance Window\.
+1. For **Name**, enter a descriptive name to help you identify this maintenance window as a test maintenance window\.

 1. For **Description**, enter a description\.

-1. Choose **Allow unregistered targets** if you want to allow a Maintenance Window task to run on managed instances, even if you have not registered those instances as targets\.
-If you choose this option, then you can choose the unregistered instances \(by instance ID\) when you register a task with the Maintenance Window\.
+1. Choose **Allow unregistered targets** if you want to allow a maintenance window task to run on managed instances, even if you have not registered those instances as targets\.
+If you choose this option, then you can choose the unregistered instances \(by instance ID\) when you register a task with the maintenance window\.

-   If you don't choose this option, then you must choose previously\-registered targets when you register a task with the Maintenance Window\.
+   If you don't choose this option, then you must choose previously\-registered targets when you register a task with the maintenance window\.

-1. Specify a schedule for the Maintenance Window by using one of the three scheduling options\.
+1. Specify a schedule for the maintenance window by using one of the three scheduling options\.

    For information about building cron/rate expressions, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-1. For **Duration**, enter the number of hours the Maintenance Window should run\.
+1. For **Duration**, enter the number of hours the maintenance window should run\.

-1. For **Stop initiating tasks**, enter the number of hours before the end of the Maintenance Window that the system should stop scheduling new tasks to run\.
+1. For **Stop initiating tasks**, enter the number of hours before the end of the maintenance window that the system should stop scheduling new tasks to run\.

-1. \(Optional\) For **Start date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become active\.
-This allows you to delay activation of the Maintenance Window until the specified future date\.
+1. \(Optional\) For **Start date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the maintenance window to become active\.
+This allows you to delay activation of the maintenance window until the specified future date\.

-1. \(Optional\) For **End date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become inactive\.
-This allows you to set a date and time in the future after which the Maintenance Window no longer runs\.
+1. \(Optional\) For **End date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the maintenance window to become inactive\.
+This allows you to set a date and time in the future after which the maintenance window no longer runs\.

-1. \(Optional\) For **Time zone \(optional\)**, specify the time zone to base scheduled Maintenance Window executions on, in Internet Assigned Numbers Authority \(IANA\) format\.
+1. \(Optional\) For **Time zone \(optional\)**, specify the time zone to base scheduled maintenance window executions on, in Internet Assigned Numbers Authority \(IANA\) format\.
 For example: "America/Los\_Angeles", "etc/UTC", or "Asia/Seoul"\.

    For more information about valid formats, see the [Time Zone Database](https://www.iana.org/time-zones) on the IANA website\.

 1. Choose **Create maintenance window**\.
-The system returns you to the Maintenance Window page\.
-The Maintenance Window you just created is in the Enabled state\.
+The system returns you to the maintenance window page\.
+The maintenance window you just created is in the Enabled state\.

 ## Step 2: Register Maintenance Window Targets \(Console\)<a name="mw-walkthrough-console-register-target"></a>

-Use the following procedure to register a target with the Maintenance Window you created in Step 1\.
+Use the following procedure to register a target with the maintenance window you created in Step 1\.
 By registering a target, you specify which instances to update\.

-**To assign targets to a Maintenance Window \(console\)**
+**To assign targets to a maintenance window \(console\)**

-1. In the list of Maintenance Windows, choose the Maintenance Window you just created\.
+1. In the list of maintenance windows, choose the maintenance window you just created\.

 1. Choose **Actions**, and then choose **Register targets**\.